-Parameters kwargs - Possible arguments: variables, years, months, seasons, timesteps, lon, lat
+Parameters kwargs - Possible arguments: variables, years, months, seasons, timesteps, lon, lat variables [str or list] A variable or list of variables to select.
+This method will accept wild cards.
+So using 'var' would select all variables beginning with 'var'.

 Note: this uses partial matches.
-So year, month, var etc. will also work days [list, range or int] Days(s) to select.
+So year, month, var etc. will also work seasons [str] Seasons to select.
+One of "DJF", "MAM", "JJA", "SON".